white-hf/blog/install_usb_wifi_adapter_on_linux.md

 I purchased a used MintBox to use as a Linux server for development.
 Unfortunately, it could only access the internet via a network cable because the previous owner had lost the antennas.
 To solve this, I bought a USB Wi-Fi adapter on Temu for $10.
 However, as the saying goes, "cheap things aren’t always cheap"—the driver code provided was outdated and couldn’t be compiled on the newer kernel.

 Here’s how I finally got it to work:
 - I found an alternative driver on GitHub, which worked perfectly.
-You can find it [here](http://https://github.com/gglluukk/rtl8188eus "here"), which works perfectly.
+You can find it [here](http://https://github.com/gglluukk/rtl8188eus "here").
 - I configured the Wi-Fi using the following Linux commands:
   1. Check the network devices: "ifconfig -a"
   2. Enable the wireless network card: "ifconfig yours up"